 To prove that anyone can trade like a professional if someone just shows them how.
 And right now, I'm seeing setups that I’ve waited 46 years to see.

 One setup involves Cameco, the second largest uranium producer on the planet.

+[do not read this subhead]

 A Deal not Even Bill Gates Can Get